popperized/swc-lesson/_episodes/01-introduction.md

 ### An Example

-Assume that, as part of a study, we are analyzing historic data in order to obtain a statistical descriptor for this dataset.
-Specifically, we download [this table][co2table] containing a record of CO2 emissions per capita per country, and obtain the arithmetic mean for an arbitrary number of years.
+Assume that, as part of a study, we are analyzing historic data in order to obtain a statistical descriptor.
+Specifically, we will be making use of a dataset that contains a record of CO2 emissions per capita per country, and obtain the arithmetic mean for an arbitrary number of years.

 We start by creating a folder that we'll name `myproject/`, and we'll first download the dataset: right click on [this link][lnk], select